mhjlam/Quadris/README.md

 ## License

-This software is licensed under the [CC BY-NC-SA License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This software is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+See [COPYING](COPYING) for details.